-I was born in 1984 in the rural areas of Zimabwe Matabeleland North Province in the district of Lupane.
-I am from a familly of 7 (3 boys and 4 girls) and I was raised by a single mother.
-My father died when I was 13 years old and my mother took the responsibility of 7 children.
-We survived with our neighbors’ help; sometimes teachers at school would help me.
-My mother died during Zimbabwe`s hard economic situation and I was attending school and not working.
-After my mother died in 2007, I took the responsibility to educate my young brothers and sisters who were still at Primary level.
+I was born in 1984 in the rural areas of Zimbabwe Matabeleland North Province in the district of Lupane.
+I am from a family of 7 (3 boys and 4 girls) raised by a single mother.
+My father died when I was 13 years old and my mother took the responsibility of seven children.
+We survived with a neighbors`s help sometimes teachers at school would help me.
+When my mother died in 2007, I took responsibility of raising and educating my brothers and sisters.
 When I started pursuing poetry/art as a source of living, no one in my family supported me as they said it was a waste of time.
-I was criticized by every one who knew me until they saw my name on Zimbabwe`s biggest newspaper: Chronicle.
-When they saw me on television, people in the community started calling me.
+I was criticized by every one who knew me until they saw my name on Zimbabwe`s biggest newspaper: “ Chronicle.”
+People in the community started to call me when they saw me on television.